 Accepted materials include unwanted or expired prescription and over-the-counter medicines, medication samples, cold and flu medications, unopened epi-pens, and veterinary medications.
 Please bring all medicines in their original containers with personal information blacked out.
-No liquids or sharps of any type will be accepted.
-Other unaccepted items include personal care items such as soaps and shampoos, empty containers, thermometers, and used epi-pens.
-Mercury thermometers can be accepted at the following pharmacies: Macomb Pharmacy located at ProMedica Regional Hospital (formally Mercy Memorial Hospital), Medicine Shoppe Pharmacy in Lambertville, and Monroe County Health Department.
+No liquids or sharps (see sharps disposal above) of any type will be accepted.
+Other unacceptable items include personal care items such as soaps and shampoos, empty containers, thermometers, and epi-pens.
+Mercury thermometers are accepted at the Monroe County Health Department.
 View more information on proper drug disposal.

 Please call ahead for hours of operation if not listed:

 - Monroe Post of the Michigan State Police

 In addition to the six Red Med Box locations above, medications can also be taken to the area pharmacies below: